Herbal Medicine for Birth Support

 Our work is specifically intended to support Black, Indigenous, and People Of Color (BIPOC).
 Most herbal schools and programs are predominantly white (both staff and students) so we wanted to create a space just for us.
 If you do not identify as BIPOC, this program is not for you.
 Luckily, there are many other herbal programs out there.
 We hope you find a space that resonates with you.
+Again, if you do not identify as a BIPOC, please do not apply and cause extra labor in the application process on our end.
 Thank you for respecting how we choose to support our community.

 Payment plans and accommodations/support are definitely available for folks that need it.
 There are also scholarships available.
 Priority will be give to Black folks.
 In the application, there is a tab where you can either request a payment plan or a scholarship.

 Refunds for class are available 72 hours before the first day of class.